How to Use Emails to Improve Customer Experience and Engagement

 5 tips for responding effectively

 Customers often reach out with urgent requests or issues.
-It’s important that the email response is timely and makes them feel like they have the attention and concern of an account rep or agent within the company, who is an advocate working to make sure their needs are met.
+It’s important that the email response is timely and makes them feel like they have the attention of an account rep or agent within the company, who is an advocate working to make sure their needs are met.
 Here are five tips on how to accomplish that:

 1. Instant auto-reply – In many cases, companies simply don’t have the capacity to provide an immediate response to every customer correspondence.
 By setting up an auto-reply, you can give customers peace of mind that you have received their email and you can let them know when to expect a full response (e.g. 1-2 business days).
 Your auto-reply email can also include links to commonly asked questions or additional support resources.
 Sadly, 90% of companies don’t bother taking this simple step to acknowledge receipt of customer emails, says SuperOffice.